-- Pain that starts in your lower back to your buttock and down the back of the leg.
+- Pain that starts in your lower back or your buttock and travels down the back of the leg.

 - Pain can be an ache or a sharp burning sensation.

-- Pain can worsen with coughing, or sneezing this can indicate a disc “slipping out”
+- Pain can worsen with coughing, or sneezing this can indicate lumbar disc pathology or spinal hypermobility.

-- It is possible to feel numbness or tingling in the affected side.
+- Some patients feel numbness or tingling or ankle muscle weakness on the affected side.

 - Severe symptoms include trouble walking due to pain.

 - Sciatica happens when the sciatic nerve becomes compressed or inflamed.

 - There are discs between the bones of your spine (vertebrae) that act as shock absorbers.
 Sometimes they can bulge or herniate creating a local inflammatory response and pressure on the nerve.
 This is the most common cause of sciatica.

 - Bony changes called “bone spurs” can press on nearby nerves in a spine that suffers from arthritis.